Christmas belongs to all of us, not just the self-appointed enforcers of orthodoxy

-ADDENDUM: In a vein similar to mine, pundit David Sirota had this to say last year:
+ADDENDUM: In a vein similar to mine, pundit David Sirota had this to say a few years ago:

 One of the defining qualities of late December is the predictable and ritualized nature of America’s holiday season.
 Other than discovering what’s inside the wrapped gift boxes, there’s no mystery or suspense to it anymore.
 The Christmas music starts right before Thanksgiving.
 Then come the flickering lights, the red-and-green decor, Hollywood’s vacation movie blitz, and finally, with media charlatans turning the key, the fake outrage machine rumbles back to life.

 Like a narcissist’s souped-up 4-by-4, this turbocharged colossus of self-righteous indignation makes a lot of noise and leaves a mess in its wake — but ultimately says a lot more about its drivers’ pitiable insecurities than anything else…

 In a majority-Christian nation whose politics and culture are steeped in Christianity, these zealots are interested in pretending their fellow Christians are somehow oppressed, contradictory facts be damned.

 In propagating such an illusion, they’re not earnestly embodying their religion’s missionary spirit.
 Instead, they’re manufacturing victimhood, all to gin up sympathy and create a rationale to continue ramrodding their theology down everyone else’s throats.